jcsokol/ClinQuery/README_TECHNICAL.md

 ## 8. Failure Modes & Future Extensions

-**Ontology & concept classes:**
-- Too many clinically irrelevant classes currently surface; pruning strategies are needed.
-- Equivalent terms/classes are occasionally not collapsed despite a merge step.
-- Misclassifications occur (e.g., *furosemide* miscategorized as an antibiotic).
-I can spot these errors instantly, but the system will eventually need automated checks on some level.
-Thus, a scalable system will need dedicated focus towards curating an error-free ontology.
-Realisticaly, this will take months to get right, but is worth the time.
-- **I currently prune concepts absent from the ingested dataset to reduce complexity**.
-This can cause queries to miss otherwise valid concepts and is probably the first thing I will target next.
-I would prefer retaining the concept index so the system can say a concept exists but wasn’t identified in any note.
+**Ontology & concept classes:** Needs pruning of irrelevant classes, stronger synonym merging, and automated error checks.
+I currently prune unseen concepts, but long-term it should preserve all concepts -- even those that do not appear in the data.

-**Query expressivity:**
+**Query expressivity:** Extend to support open-ended summaries and demographic filters.
-- System requires at least one entity in the query; it should be extended to support open-ended requests like “summarize patient X’s hospital course.”
-- Support for demographic subsetting (age, sex, etc.) is not yet implemented.

-**Evidence retrieval:**
-- RAG fallback not yet built; this would improve recall, though SQL-based retrieval is the priority for temporally precise queries.
-- Very rare parsing errors in values/units/timestamps may cause missed candidates.
-- When queries return very few datapoints, the system should retrieve additional supporting evidence using a relevance-based function.
-Currently I am using a two-stage approach that retrieves all datapoints, or all queried datapoints irrespective of temporal constraints, depending on which fits into the token limit.
-A continuous tuned relevance function that scales the retrieved context w.r.t. the remaining token limit would enable more accurate responses.
-- Frequently the system retrieves too many candidates, not all of which satisfy the constraints.
-This happens partly because my intent parser can’t yet convert qualitative constraints (e.g., “low,” “high”) into numeric thresholds.
-Fixing this will protect the LLM adjudicator from being flooded with irrelevant candidates.
+**Evidence retrieval:** Add RAG fallback for recall, better numeric handling for qualitative constraints, and a relevance function that scales with token budget to avoid flooding the LLM.

-The ingestion pipeline's runtime and memory usage can be optimized in several places to enable scaling to very large datasets (see performance & reproducibility).
+**Performance:** The ingestion pipeline's runtime and memory usage can be optimized in several places to enable scaling to very large datasets (see performance & reproducibility).

 > ## **Vision:**
-> The long-term goal is a **“Wolfram Alpha for physicians”:** a system that shows transparently how it interpreted the data in response to a query using guideline-aware navigation.
-In medicine this would be invaluable, since clinical guidelines and algorithms are referenced all the time as physicians work up and treat patients.
-Ideally the system would surface the relevant guideline, traverse it step-by-step, and show where the patient lands. **Physicians would love this**, and my recent hospital years give me an edge for building it.
+> Build towards a “Wolfram Alpha for physicians”, a form of guideline-aware reasoning that shows how patient data map onto clinical algorithms.
+Transparent, step-by-step navigation would make this system invaluable, and my recent hospital years give me an edge for building it.

 ---

 ## 9. Performance & Reproducibility
-- **Ingestion pipeline**: processes ~589 notes / ~90k events in ~2 hours, but this can be sped up via parallelization to handle ~millions of pages.
-Currently bottlenecked by relations predictions and entity normalization steps that loop over each entity using a single worker.
+- **Ingestion**: ~589 notes / 90k events in ~2 hrs; parallelization can scale to millions.
+Bottleneck = relations + normalization loops.
-- **Query pipeline**: typical query executes in <15s with <1GB RAM.
-Memory load comes mainly from the embedder model (initialized once at startup and shared across users).
-Latency is bottlenecked by two LLM calls.
+- **Query pipeline**: <15s latency, <1GB RAM; main costs are two LLM calls.
-- Certain optimizations have been omitted here to keep the public version generalizable.
-Contact me if you’d like details.
-- You will need your own UMLS license (free) to run the ingestion pipeline.
+- **Dependencies**: Requires UMLS license/files.
-- **NER + relation model weights** (~1.3 GB each) are not included to keep this repo lightweight.
-Contact me for model weights, or fine-tune your own models via the provided notebooks.
+- **NER + relation model weights** NER and relation weights (~1.3 GB each) excluded; contact me for access or fine-tune via notebooks.

 ---